matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Query-Language/subqueries/comparisons-using-subqueries.md

 mysql> select a,b from t4 where a > ( select a ,b from t2 where a>1);
 ERROR 1105 (HY000): Internal error: Unknow type TUPLE
 ```

-## **Constraints**

-MatrixOne does not support selecting multiple columns for the subquery.<!--0.7 all constrains of subquery docs need to remove-->